 How to start a Youth Voice group

 If you would like to form a group at your school, NRM Education can help.
-We will visit you and support with getting teachers on board, inviting other students, and developing plans and projects that contribute to a more sustainable school and community.
+We can support you either face to face or online with getting teachers on board, inviting other students, and developing plans and projects that contribute to a more sustainable school and community.
 Get in touch with us today!

 Already have a group?
 Great!
 We would love to meet with you and help come up with new ideas and solutions to local sustainability issues.
 Contact your local NRM Education office to find out more.

 You might like to have a look at these resources we have put together to get you started: